quantifiedbob/my-supplement-stack/README.md

 # My Current Supplement Stack

-This document contains my current supplement regimen, organized by goal-specific "stacks".
-I have also created [a more detailed Google spreadsheet you can access here](https://docs.google.com/spreadsheets/d/10pZ_fXmDuoJZi0YbHA9u9ib2lUqN6qEF3DC1WfePzbM/edit?usp=sharing).
+This document contains my current supplement regimen, organized by goal-specific "stacks"

-_As of November, 2023.
+_As of March, 2024.
 See [CHANGELOG](CHANGELOG.md) for updates._

 ---